 - (c) Per policy (DIR #4027B, DIR #4028B) OSI investigators gather and preserve direct and circumstantial evidence, including any available physical and DNA evidence and any available electronic monitoring data.
 Policy (DIR #0700) allows that OSI investigators interview alleged victims, suspected perpetrators, and witnesses.
 Investigators are also required to review prior reports and complaints of sexual abuse involving the suspected perpetrator. - (d) Policy (DIR #0102) allows OSI investigators to compel interviews only after approval to do so is obtained by the prosecutor, as well as the Deputy Chief Investigator or the Assistant Deputy Chief Investigator.
 In speaking with the OSI Senior Investigator, the use of compelled interviews requires approval as they may pose a concern in subsequent judicial hearings. - (e) Per OSI Training Curriculums, agency investigators must assess the credibility of an alleged victim, suspect, or witness on an individual basis and not on the basis of that individual's status as inmate or staff.
-In accordance to the Laws of New York, Criminal Procedure, Section 160.45, Prohibition against polygraph tests, no district attorney, police officer or employee of any law enforcement agency shall request or require any victim of a sexual assault crime to submit to any polygraph test or psychological stress evaluator examination. - (f) Policy (DIR #4027A, DIR #4028A, OSI Training Curriculums) requires administrative investigations to consider whether staff actions or failures to act contributed to the sexual abuse and sexual harassment.
+In accordance to the Laws of New York, Criminal Procedure, Section 160.45, Prohibition against polygraph tests, no district attorney, police officer or employee of any law enforcement agency shall request or require any victim of a sexual assault crime to submit to any polygraph test or psychological stress evaluator examination.
+During interviews, there were no offenders who claimed to have been subjected to polygraph, or other truth telling devices, as a function of any OSI investigation. - (f) Policy (DIR #4027A, DIR #4028A, OSI Training Curriculums) requires administrative investigations to consider whether staff actions or failures to act contributed to the sexual abuse and sexual harassment.
 All administrative investigations are documented in written reports.
 As a function on that documentation, these reports should include a description of the physical evidence and testimonial evidence, the reasoning behind credibly assessments, as well as investigative facts and findings. - (g) Policy (DIR #4027A, DIR #4028A, OSI Training Curriculums) requires that all criminal investigations be documented in written reports.
-As a function on that documentation, these reports should include a description of the physical evidence, testimonial evidence, and documentary evidence. - (h) As noted by OSI Investigative staff, all substantiated allegations of conduct that appear to be criminal are referred for prosecution. - (i) Policy (DIR #4028B, DIR #2011) requires that physical (paper) case records of the OSI be retained for a minimum of seven years.
-The electronic case file, including copies of the investigative report and other critical documents, shall be permanently retained.
+As a function on that documentation, these reports should include a description of the physical evidence, testimonial evidence, and documentary evidence.
+A review of files maintained by OSI specific to this facility provided detailed written report of both the allegations and the subsequent investigation.

-- (j) Policy (DIR #0700) mandates that employee investigations into administrative or criminal misconduct will continue through completion, regardless of whether the employee remains employed with the agency. - (k) The auditor is not required to audit this provision. - (l) Policy (DIR #0700, DIR #4027A, DIR #4028A, DOCCS Website PREA page) requires facility and OSI staff to cooperate with outside investigators and endeavor to remain informed about the progress of the investigation.
+- (h) As noted by OSI Investigative staff, all substantiated allegations of conduct that appear to be criminal are referred for prosecution. - (i) Policy (DIR #4028B, DIR #2011) requires that physical (paper) case records of the OSI be retained for a minimum of seven years.
+The electronic case file, including copies of the investigative report and other critical documents, shall be permanently retained. - (j) Policy (DIR #0700) mandates that employee investigations into administrative or criminal misconduct will continue through completion, regardless of whether the employee remains employed with the agency. - (k) The auditor is not required to audit this provision. - (1) Policy (DIR #0700, DIR #4027A, DIR #4028A, DOCCS Website PREA page) requires facility and OSI staff to cooperate with outside investigators and endeavor to remain informed about the progress of the investigation.